vdim/yz/doc/SYNTAX.md

     string#(empty = false)
     => (["Bob"] ["Alice"] ["Marry"] ["Kris"] ["David"] ["Alexander"])

-Of course it is more interesting the filtering self object (for strings or integers at least), so YZ supports refering to self object due to symbol "&":
+If there is possibility for definition self object directly in text (it is rightly for string or numbers at list), you can refer to self object due to symbol "&" in left side of predicate:

     string#(& = "Bob")
     => (["Bob"])

-YZ supports:
+YZ supports the following operations:

 * equality (=, equals to = function of Clojure or .equals method of Java):
 <pre><code>